 Can you lose money in Yotta?

 No. Like any savings account, there’s no risk involved in banking with Yotta.
-You can’t purchase tickets for its lottery, so you can only win extra money.
+You can’t purchase tickets for its drawings, so you can only win extra money.

 Is Yotta Savings Right For You?